-Let's talk about how YOU can also make them at home, shall we?
+Let's talk about how to make enchiladas verdes, shall we?

-How to Make Chicken Enchiladas Verde with Cheese - The Recipe Method
+How to Make Chicken Enchiladas Verdes - The Recipe Method

 Season your chicken with the blend of seasonings, then sear the chicken a couple minutes per side to let it brown up.

-Spoon the chicken into each of the corn tortillas and roll them up.
-Set them side by side in the dish onto the seams of the tortillas.
+Roll the Chicken Enchiladas.
+Spoon the chicken into each of the warmed corn tortillas and roll them up.
+Set them side by side in the dish with the seam side down.
 They will all nestle up together.

-Remove from heat and top with your favorite toppings.
+Garnish and Serve.
+Remove from heat and top the enchiladas with your favorite toppings.

 How Much Will This Serve?